 For Android/iPhone:

 Step 1.
-Open the current playing song into full screen.
+Open the current playing song to full screen.
 Next, click on the queue button in the bottom-right corner to open a new screen.

 Step 2.
 Below the 'Now Playing' section, select the songs you want to delete from the play queue.
 Finally, press the bottom-right 'Remove' button.

 Step 3.
-Or hit the 'Clear queue' button on the top of the songs.
+Or hit the 'Clear queue' button at the top of the songs.

 To avoid Spotify adding songs to the playlist and stop Spotify keeping playing songs that you haven't added to your playlist before, please follow the guide below: